minhthy1016/GenAI/bossAIbot/README.md

 ## SETUP and run the notebook
 - Step 1: Create local SQLite db at your local.
   After download Finance data and HR data in csv files.
 Enable SQLite and SQLiteViewer in your VSCode extendsions.
+Or you can instal SQLite3. `!sudo apt-get install sqlite3`
 Then Run

 ```python
 python db.py
 ```
-This will set up Finance_data.db and HR_data.db and its tables your SQLite.
+This will set up Finance_data.db and HR_data.db and its tables in your SQLite.

 - Step 2: Now run this command to install dependenies in the `requirements.txt` file.